2023 Revised Edition A$4.99

-A NOVEL in the style of Evelyn Waugh’s early satires, satirising the way the media, lawyers and sundry activists deal with clerical sexual abuse.
+A NOVEL in the style of Evelyn Waugh’s early satires, satirizing the way the media, lawyers and sundry activists deal with clerical sexual abuse. many of whom indulge in the occult.
 It is a tale of outrageous hypocrisy that will sometimes make you laugh, sometimes cringe, and sometimes leave you appalled, but will always be ‘glittering’ in its satire, as one reviewer put it.

 Fr Robert Wheelock, 5 Star Review Amazon